EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Things/Chip War.md

 - Western spies were shocked at just how much the Soviets stole.

 - The French quickly shared information about Vetrov with U.S. and other allied intelligence services.
 The Reagan administration responded by launching Operation Exodus, which tightened customs checks on advanced technology.
-By 1985, the program had seized around $ million worth of goods and resulted in around one thousand arrests.
+By 1985, the program had seized around USD  million worth of goods and resulted in around one thousand arrests.

 - The USSR’s “copy it” strategy had actually benefitted the United States, guaranteeing the Soviets faced a continued technological lag.
 In 1985, the CIA conducted a study of Soviet microprocessors and found that the USSR produced replicas of Intel and Motorola chips like clockwork.
 They were always half a decade behind.